This course will improve the healthcare professional's ability to define, assess and manage insomnia.

-Instead of prescribing a sleep agent the nurse practitioner reviewed multiple strategies for Helen to practice to enhance her sleep.
+Instead of prescribing a sleep agent the nurse practitioner reviewed multiple strategies for Helen to practice enhancing her sleep.
 She was scheduled for a follow up in two weeks to evaluate the efficacy of this intervention.
-If no improvement is noted than the addition of an agent for insomnia will be considered.
+If no improvement is noted then the addition of an agent for insomnia will be considered.

-John was disappointed with his doctor's decision to not give him a long-term prescription of sleeping pills, but was willing to try non-pharmacological interventions to improve his insomnia.
-He started taking a fluticasone inhaler twice a day for his asthma and was able to reduce the frequency of his albuterol inhaler to once or twice a week.
+John was disappointed with his doctor’s decision not to give him a long-term prescription for sleeping pills but was willing to try non-pharmacological interventions to improve his insomnia.
+He started taking a fluticasone in haler twice a day for his asthma and was able to reduce the frequency of his albuterol inhaler to once or twice a week.
 He also started taking loratadine (without the decongestant) and started taking budesonide intranasally.
-The purpose of these changes was to reduce the number of medications he was taking that may have contributed to his insomnia.
+The purpose of these changes was to reduce the number of medications he was taking that may have contributed to his insomnia

-He took his doctor's advice to not eat a large meal before bed and restart his exercise program.
+He took his doctor’s advice of not to eat a large meal before bed and restart his exercise program.
 He also implemented many of the non-pharmacological interventions outlined above.

 Removal the albuterol and pseudoephedrine from his medical treatment plan resulted in a significant improvement in his insomnia.
 John was unwilling to change jobs and was stuck in a situation where he would be required to continue with his shift work, but the medication and lifestyle changes that he implemented significantly improved his sleep.